 The USS Constellation sits in the center of the harbor.
 This beautifully restored sloop was constructed at the Norfolk Navy Yard, and was commissioned on July 28, 1855.
 She had a colorful life, having been commissioned and re-commissioned several times.
 You can purchase tickets to some or all of the historic ships in the harbor at several spots near the ships, or online.
 We chose those we hadn’t yet seen, but can say that they’re all fascinating.

-The tour is self guided, but you can opt for a guide, and there are docents throughout the ship.
+The tour of The Constitution is self guided, but you can opt for a tour, and there are docents throughout the ship.